pmhsfelix/course-docker/README.md

 - The chain of 5 images that define the `ubuntu` image.
 - The additional chain of four images, that we created by the steps defined by the `Dockerfile`.

-This chain implemented via a `Parent` property, present in the image metadata.
+This chain is implemented via a `Parent` property, present in the image metadata.
 For instance, getting the parent for `image-example-0`
 ```
 ➜  course-docker git:(main) ✗ docker image inspect image-example-0 | grep Parent
         "Parent": "sha256:f98090c79a6294eaa56f4bd53669a923d8d6816c99d0dc9993172defde6c32bd",
 ```
-we the ID of the second last image.
+shows the ID for the second to last image.
-Getting the parent of this image produces the third last image ID
+Getting the parent of this image produces the third to last image ID

 ```
 course-docker git:(main) ✗ docker image inspect f98090 | grep Parent